 Sometimes, though, the served spouse will come back with a countersuit or Counter-Complaint.
 In essence, it is a Complaint/Petition against you.
 Often, the Counter-Complaint denies the allegations in the original Complaint and asks for dismissal of the original Complaint and a ruling in the defendant’s favor.

-The issues in dispute commonly involve the division of assets, alimony, custody of children, and/or child support.
+The issues in dispute commonly involve the division of assets, alimony, custody of children, child support, and complications arising from dating during divorce.

 Up until this point, it might have been manageable if not advisable to go without the services of a good divorce lawyer.
 Now, though, you’re beyond any chance of an agreed divorce and most likely a no-fault divorce.
 You’re looking at the possibility of a very contentious divorce with a trial as well if you just can’t come to terms through remediation or attorneys.
 It’s imperative to hire an experienced attorney specializing in divorce and family law.